dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 {{< / highlight >}}

 We can add the `ctid` field to the query to retrieve the ctid of each line.
 The ctid is an internal field that has the address of the line in the heap and is composed of a tuple in the format (m, n) where m is the block id and n is the tuple offset. "ctid" stands for "current tuple id".
+Here you can note that the row with id one is stored in the page 0, offset 1.

 {{< highlight sql >}}
 select ctid, * from foo;